wilsjame/how-to-nasa/index.md

 ### What gets sent to the server

-APOD uses a GET HTTP request method to request data from the NASA server.
-GET methods request data from a specified source url.
+APOD uses a **GET HTTP request method** to request data from the NASA server.
+GET methods request data from a specified **request url**.
 The following shows the HTTP method and the request url.

 ```markdown
 GET https://api.nasa.gov/planetary/apod
 ```
-We can append parameters to the url to create a query string (name/value pairs) to tell the NASA server who's making the call and if we want something in return besides the defaults.
+We append parameters to the url to create a **query string** (parameter/value pairs) to tell the NASA server who's making the call (api_key parameter) and if we want something in return besides the defaults.
 The table below shows the query parameters.

-**Query Parameters**
+<p align="center"><b>Query Parameters</b></p>

 | **Parameter** | **Type** | **Default Value** | **Description** |
 | ------------- | -------- | ----------- | --------------- |